GTM Engineering

 Adapt weights to your growth motion

-Expansion-focused SaaS companies often prioritize economic outcomes over engagement signals, while early-stage product-led teams emphasize real-time usage signals.
-Re-run win-rate analysis quarterly and adjust your scoring model; small tweaks compound into major pipeline efficiency gains.
+Different motions need different weights.
+Expansion-focused SaaS companies often prioritize economic outcomes over engagement signals.
+Early-stage product-led teams emphasize real-time usage signals.
+Re-run win-rate analysis quarterly.

 Layering behavioral and intent signals